youssef595/France_Research-and-Developement-exploration/README.md

-# france_R-D
+# france_Research and Development companies
-Exploration of the R&amp;D landscape in France
+Exploration of the Research and Development landscape in France